OpenRTMFP/Cumulus/README.md

 cirrus url to activate a "man-in-the-middle" mode in bypassing flash packets to the official cirrus server of your choice.

 - **dump[=file]**,
 enables packet traces in the console.
-Optionnal 'file' argument also allows a file dumping.
-Often used with 'cirrus=url' option to observe flash/cirrus exchange.
+Optionnal *file* argument also allows a file dumping.
+Often used with *cirrus=url* option to observe flash/cirrus exchange.

 - **log=level**,
 log level argument beetween 0 and 8 : none, fatal, critic, error, warn, note, info, debug, trace.
 Default value is 6 (note), all logs until info level are displayed.

 Command-line way is preferred during development and test usage.
 To statically configure the service the better practice is a optionnal configuration file to the installation directory.
 The possible configurations are:

 - **port**,
 equals 1935 by default (RTMFP server default port), it's the port used by CumulusService to listen incoming RTMFP requests.

+- **keepAlivePeer**,
+time in milliseconds for periodic keep-alive packet sending by peer, 10000 ms by default.

+- **keepAliveServer**,
+time in milliseconds after which server considers the flash's death, 15000 ms by default.

 - **database.connector**,
-equals 'SQLite' by default, it selects the database type used.
+equals *SQLite* by default, it selects the database type used.
 For this moment, SQLite is the only choice possible.

 - **database.connectionString**,
-equals 'data.db' by default, it's the connection string associated with the database used, with a SQLite database it is the file storage path.
+equals *data.db* by default, it's the connection string associated with the database used, with a SQLite database it is the file storage path.

-The configuration file must have "CumulusService" as base name and can be a "ini", "xml", or "properties" file type, as you like (personnal choice of preferred style).
+The configuration file must have *CumulusService* as base name and can be a *ini*, *xml*, or *properties* file type, as you like (personnal choice of preferred style).

 **CumulusService.ini**

-    ;Cumulus server port
+    ;Cumulus server configurations
     port = 1985
+	keepAlivePeer = 10000
+	keepAliveServer = 15000
     ;Database configurations
     [database]
     connector = SQLite